Graphcalibur/kfc-orbital-2021/server/README.md

 The sample SQL database lets you test user authentication with user `abacaba123` and pass `SpeedIAmSpeed`.

+## Gameplay

 ### `GET` `/code`

 Fetch a code snippet.

 This returns an array with a single element, representing a code snippet object.
 This is an object containing:

 - `id`: an integer, the ID of the code snippet,
 - `language`: a URL-encoded string, the language the code is written in
 - `code`: the code itself.

 Supports the optional parameter `?lang=` to indicate a language for the snippet to fetch.

+## User Statistics

 ### `POST` `/stats/upload/[snippetid]/[speed]wpm/[accuracy]`

-Upload a performance on the snippet with ID `snippetid`, with `speed` WPM and an accuracy of `accuracy`.
+Upload a score on the snippet with ID `snippetid`, with `speed` WPM and an accuracy of `accuracy`.
 If the request is made with a valid login, associate this performance with the currently logged-in User.
 Return the resulting Score object.
 This is an object containing:

 - `snippetid`: an integer, the ID of the code snippet,
 - `playid`: an integer, the ID of the performance,
 - `acc`: a decimal, the accuracy of the performance,
 - `speed`: an integer, the WPM of the performance,
 - `userid`, the user ID of the associated user.
 If one does not exist, output `null`.

+### `GET` `/stats/summary/[username]`

+Returns an object representing summary statistics for the games played by `username`.
+This is an object containing:

+- `speed`: an object containing 2 attributes: `average` and `maximum`, indicating the average and maximum WPM of the user's plays over time.
+- `accuracy`: an object containing 2 attributes: `average` and `maximum`, indicating the average and maximum accuracy of the user's plays over time.
+- `playcount`: an integer: the total amount of plays by the user.

+## Authentication

 ### `POST` `/register`